 Where would you go if you found yourself with a knocked-out tooth or intense toothache?
 While you should seek urgent care, visiting your local ER for a dental emergency can cost you unnecessary time, money, and grief.
 In light of the current COVID-19 pandemic, it’s more important than ever to know where to go when your smile needs immediate help.
-Here are four reasons why you should avoid the ER and call your Orlando emergency dentist first if you have a scary situation with your smile in quarantine.
+Here are four reasons why you should avoid the ER and call your Orlando Emergency Dentist first if you have a scary situation with your smile in quarantine.

 While ER and dental staff are working tirelessly to keep their practices clean, the best way to protect yourself from COVID-19 is to limit your contact with other people.
-Far fewer potentially sick people will be seeking care from your dentist than your local ER.
+Far fewer potentially sick people will be seeking care from your dentist than from your local ER.
 Getting care from a less-trafficked area lowers your risk of getting sick.

 A wide variety of pressing health issues that require immediate attention are treated at ERs.
 However, your dentist is only treating emergency situations that concern your teeth, gums, and mouth.
 It’s very likely that your dentist will be able to see you much sooner than a busy ER doctor or nurse.